bakaflocka/learn-discord-bots-python-1/README.md

 1. Visit the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord account.
 2. Select "New Application" in the top right. </br>
 ![New Application Button in the top right](https://i.imgur.com/q80dwZa.png)
 3. "Create an Application" should pop up.
-Enter a name, which we will keep as your Discord Bot's name. </br>
+Enter a name, which we will keep as your Discord Bot's name.</br>
 ![Create an Application pop up](https://i.imgur.com/foBx65h.png)
-4. Congrats!
-You've made your first Discord Developer application.
-Update that resume! </br>
-5. Left-hand side: Select "Bot" under the Settings list. </br>
+4. Left-hand side: Select "Bot" under the Settings list. </br>
 ![Bot setting selection on left](https://i.imgur.com/qjZ18y6.png)
-6. Build-A-Bot should appear if you have no bots created with this application.
+5. Build-A-Bot should appear if you have no bots created with this application.
 Select "Add bot" on the right-hand side.
 ![Build-a-bot menu](https://i.imgur.com/kAGkRNz.png) </br>
 ![Add bot button on right](https://i.imgur.com/IBvJ28m.png)
-7. At the "Bot" page is where you can manage permissions for your bot, as well as access your Token.
+6. At the "Bot" page is where you can manage permissions for your bot, as well as access your Token.
 This Token is the main identifier for how your programs will communicate with the Discord API (Application Programming Interface) through your scripts and programs. </br>
 ![Bot token image](https://i.imgur.com/MRuujdk.png) </br>
 Keep this token secret.
 I saved a txt file on my machine with the Token for easy reference in the future.